A publisher. A directory. A network of local, professional rodent control specialists.

 Rodent problems aren't generic, and Oregon makes that clear.
 A pack rat in a Bend crawlspace behaves nothing like a Norway rat in a century-old Portland sewer line.
 The structures are different, the entry points are different, and the rodent-control experts who handle each are different people with different training.
 Most homeowners have no reason to know any of this — and shouldn't have to.

-How the dispatch works.
+How the directory works.

-Licensed, bonded, vetted — and small on purpose.
+Licensed, bonded, and vetted.

 You hire them, or don't